cake-contrib/Cake.AzureDevOps/docs/input/docs/usage/vote-pullrequest.md

 ---
 The [Cake.Tfs addin] provides an alias for approving or voting on pull requests.

-The following example will approve a pull request on a Team Foundation Server:
+The following example will approve a pull request on a Azure DevOps Server:

 ```csharp
 #addin "Cake.Tfs"